microsoft/playwright/docs/src/selectors.md

 ## id, data-testid, data-test-id, data-test selectors

-Playwright supports a shorthand for selecting elements using certain elements.
+Playwright supports a shorthand for selecting elements using certain attributes.
 Currently, only the following attributes are supported:

 - `id`